 Meet the new development team

-Simply, there are new people with whom you’re going to closely collaborate probably over a fair period.
-The chances are that the better rapport you have with them, the greater achievements you can get.
-Create an opportunity to build a relationship – meet the development team personally, see their office, chill out with them.
+Remote work is nothing new in IT.
+But trust us, there’s nothing like meeting in person, especially when you kick off a project.
+Your new development team are the people with whom you’re going to collaborate closely, probably over a fair period.
+The better your rapport with them, the greater your achievements will be.
+Create an opportunity to build a relationship – meet the development team face to face, see their office, chill out with them.
 The human touch can only foster the team spirit and make your cooperation more fun.

 Why people and company culture matter so much in remote cooperation?